imeanup/Data-Structure-through-C-in-Depth/README.md

 # Data-Structure-through-c-in-depth

-This repository contains the CD contains provided free in the book.
+This repository contains the resource code from the CD provided free inside the book.